Year end Report

-for 2012/2013 was closely monitored and kept within responsible
+The budget for 2013/14 was closely monitored and kept within responsible parameters.

 During the year, the police department:

 Code Enforcement pulled 180 cases and managed the Business Tax.

 The Code Enforcement position is uniquely held by a sworn law enforcement officer who lends a hand to the patrol function of the department.
 Never afraid to back up patrol officers, or cover a shift if necessary.
 Until recent, the Code Enforcement position was held by Sergeant Heather Mulligan.
 As of the first of the year, Officer Mostyn Mullins will be assuming the role as Code Enforcement Officer/ Law Enforcement Officer.